TROJANFOUNDATION/Trojan-DAO-Monetary-System/README.md

 ## Goals

-* Provide creative communities with a usable digital currency built on blockchain technology, as a means of fuelling shared goals and exchanging resources across borders without the mediation of banks and third parties.

-* Participants are incetivised to be involved / contribute through the DAO structure.

-* Provide a source of revenue for the DAO through the economic activities that its currency generates, via "DAO tax".

-* Anti-Speculative: In our implementation, the currency value is pegged to ETH, is backed by a verifiable reserve of ETH that guarantees a minimum value.
-Future implementations can chose to deploy with different bonding curve parameters, such as in the case for BC fundraising scenarios.

 * Making the flow of capital more efficient through the system unlocks collaborative value and benefits all participants.
 Creating a circular economy between participants, and between participants and the "outside world".

 * Autonomous and immutable: There is no "killswitch" or "backdoor".
 The only way to withdraw Ether from the smart contract is to burn the token.
 The creator, nor anybody else, can ever access this reserve pool of ether unless burning tokens, thus guaranteeing a minimum value for each token.

 ## Long Term vision:

-In the conditions of today's market-driven global art economy, only the most successful artists afford to sustain their practices.
-Redistributive and participatory community currencies could help reward collaborative practices and sustain the resources that we share.
-Artists involved should be able to exchange value between communities and sustain collaborative practices outside the restraints of national borders and capital controls, and without the interference of banks, due to the significant efficiency unlocked in building and operating crypto-economical systems that encode shared values and the pursuit of common goals.
+Today, only the most successful artists afford to sustain their practices.
+Redistributive and participatory systems built on blckchain technology could help reward collaborative practices and sustain the resources that we share. that encode shared values and the pursuit of common goals.

 ## Contract Structure